 Thank you for hanging on with me and this journey.
 It is looking very likely that I will do another full contract next year.
 The ship I have my eye on starts on a sexy Caribbean itinerary out of San Juan and then crosses the Atlantic to hang out in Spain and Italy for the summer before going into “dry dock” in Palermo.
 America is pushing me out like a splinter and I can’t fight the universe forever.
 I will keep my roots in NYC for as long as I can and will continue carrying you along with me in my Sicilian leather backpack for as long as you’ll have me.
 If you’re looking for more juicy ship gossip, stick around.

 I didn’t see It coming but I tripped and fell and now I’m back on the ship.
 Not the same ship but the same job.
-In actuality, the person who was hired to do my same job here was fired just three weeks into her contract for having “inappropriate relations with a passenger” and the company panicked and asked me to come on board to cover.
+See, the person who was hired to do my same job here was fired just three weeks into her contract for having “inappropriate relations with a passenger” and the company asked me to come onboard to cover.
 They wanted me to stay for the remainder of the contract which I politely declined because I have other obligations, but I was able to cancel some gigs snd jump onboard for six weeks.
 Honestly my dream is a six week contract, if I could do it this way all the time I would do it a lot more often.

 After being here for about a week the company asked me if I could come back in June and July and finish out this contract.
 Once again I had to decide if I wanted to cancel all my gigs back home.
 I told them I would only do it if they gave me a raise (bluffing) and It fucking worked.
 They said yes.
 So now I have to come back for seven weeks in June and July.
 I was feeling so defeated and heartbroken by all the professional rejection I was experiencing in the city and my therapist told me to listen to the “yeses” and ignore the “nos”.
 Good advice.